Bring a new puppy home is a thrilling experience, but if you don't have

 - Bitter apple spray.
 After

-puppy proofing your home, their may still be a few items you may would like to spray.
+puppy proofing your home, there may still be a few items you may would like to spray.

 - Puppy Food and Bowls.
 Puppies need to eat 3-4 times a day.
 Keep fresh water out.
 I feed free choice.